 Visitors should also explore the city’s impressive restaurant scene, which offers some intriguing modern twists on traditional Danish cuisine beyond smørrebrød.

 Foodie Frederiksbjerg is the go-to district for all of these.
 You can put together your own smørrebrød using ingredients from the district’s markets and delis, then treat yourself to dinner at cutting-edge Hærværk (on Frederiks Allé) or warm, welcoming Nordisk Spisehus (on M. P. Bruuns Gade).

-If you somehow exhaust the attractions of the city itself, you can head off into the rest of the Jutland peninsula.
+If you somehow exhaust the city's attractions, you can head off into the rest of the Jutland peninsula.
 For winter walks and wildlife-spotting head to a national park such as unspoiled Thy (Denmark’s first national park) or rugged Mols Bjerge.

-Also nearby is the Kattegat coast, dotted with windswept, white-sand beaches, just as appealing in winter storms as summer sun.
-You could experience a Scandinavian icon by catching a ferry out to the fjords, too.
+Also nearby is the Kattegat coast, dotted with windswept, white-sand beaches that are just as appealing in winter storms as the summer sun.
+You could also experience a Scandinavian icon by catching a ferry out to the fjords.

 As a pleasing contrast to Jutland’s glut of stunning scenery and highbrow culture, round off your trip by letting your inner child loose at Legoland in Billund – just another reason people in this part of the world are so happy.

 In addition to its stunning museums, Aarhus boasts a fabulous botanical garden, located in Den Gamle By 'The Old Town Museum'.
 In this garden, you can take a leisurely stroll amongst the groups of plants characteristic of the different Danish regions.